Cash–Landrum incident

 The Cash–Landrum Incident was an unidentified flying object sighting in the United States in 1980, which witnesses claimed was responsible for causing health and property damage.
 Uncharacteristically for such UFO reports, this resulted in civil court proceedings, though the case ended in a dismissal.

-A number of skeptic investigators, including Philip J. Klass, Peter Brookesmith, Steuart Campbell, and Brian Dunning, questioned the details and overall authenticity of the incident.
+A number of skeptical investigators, including Philip J. Klass, Peter Brookesmith, Steuart Campbell, Curt Collins, and Brian Dunning, questioned the details and overall authenticity of the incident.